mboyea/fly-vpn/README.md

   ![Screenshot of an example VPN connection.](docs/screenshots/windows-10-add-a-vpn-connection.png)
 - Select `Windows (built-in)` under "VPN provider".
 - Name the VPN under "Connection name".
-- Put the common name (CN) of the server under "Server name or address".
-The common name of your server is given by the server on startup alongside the `.crt` file.
+- Put the common name (cn) of the server under "Server name or address".
+The common name of your server is given by the server when the server init script is run alongside the `.crt` file.
 It will be either an IP address or a DNS URL.
+- Select `Secure Socket Tunneling Protocol (SSTP)` under "VPN type".
 - Write your `<username>` under "User name".
-- Write your `<password>@flyvpn` under "Password".
+- Write your `<password>` under "Password".
 - Click `Save`.
 - Click the VPN connection you just made and select `Connect`.